7. Looking (and Being) Generous When You Have Less Money Than Your Friends

 It’s still like that today.
 I have friends who make six figures and are always ready to go out for fancy drinks, friends who casually drop $250 at Whole Foods in 20 minutes, friends who want to go to that new award-winning restaurant where entrees start at $35 because it just opened and they’re hungry and it’s Tuesday.
 If I say, “Umm, could we maybe go somewhere…less spendy?” they’re all over it.
 “Oh, I’ve got you,” they say, waving their hands in the air.
 “Baby, don’t worry, I’ll get you.
 Just come.”

-And that’s nice as hell, but a lot of times, it makes me feel like an asshole.
+That’s nice as hell, but a lot of times, it makes me feel like an asshole.
 I don’t want someone to “take care of me.”
 I don’t want to always be on the favor-receiving end.
 It skews the balance of our relationship in a way that makes me feel like I owe the person covering me something, but I can’t afford to ever make good on this debt or to right the balance between us.
 I feel this even though I know my friends don’t think I owe them anything, and that they’re offering to pay out of total friendliness and love.
 It’s just that it doesn’t always feel so great to me, in my head.
 Know what I mean?

 If you have wealthier friends who are constantly doing you monetary favors, I have a way to feel better, seem generous, and balance the friendship scales: Spring for the small stuff.